HanaWasserman/UV_damage_TFBS_analysis/README.md

 Code and scripts for the paper "High-throughput characterization of TFs that modulate UV damage formation and repair at single-nucleotide resolution"

 ### Data used
 * Bedfile containing genomic regions for the analysis.
 For e.g. all intergenic, open chromatin regions (ATAC-seq) for the cell-line of interest with blacklist regions substracted.
-Included at `/data/WT_CSB_hg19_idr_conservative_summits_150bp_intergenic_sorted_merged.bed`
 * Binding site calls of TF motif clusters from [Vierstra et al. (2020)](https://www.vierstra.org/resources/motif_clustering) intersected with previously described genomic regions.
-Included at `/data/archetype_motifs_intersect_WT_CSB_hg19_idr_conservative_summits_150bp_intergenic.bed`
 * Manifest of TF motif clusters to use for the analysis.
-Included at `/data/TF_cluster_motifs.csv`
 * CPD-seq v2.0 data from [Duan et al. (2024)](https://www.pnas.org/doi/10.1073/pnas.2310854121).
 Download from GEO accession number [GSE235483](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE235483).
 * hg19 reference genome.
 Download from [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/).